platonai/PulsarRPA/README.md

     bin/pulsar server

-And then you can see a popup browser window (a h2database client page), enter password 'sa', copy the SQL above, hit 'Run'.
+And then you can see a popup browser window, enter password 'sa', enter the SQL above and then run it.

 All SQL functions can be found under fun/platonic/pulsar/ql/h2/udfs, every UDF have a namespace and a name.